Trustwave and Cybereason Merge to Form Global MDR Powerhouse for Unparalleled Cybersecurity Value. Learn More

 When Starting Out, do not Miss the Forest for the Trees

-When obtaining evidence from within your organisation for the system being assessed, a general rule of thumb is it is most efficient to collate evidence by ISM guidelines, sections, and topics rather than immediately focusing on individual ISM controls.
+When obtaining evidence from within your organization for the system being assessed, a general rule of thumb is it is most efficient to collate evidence by ISM guidelines, sections, and topics rather than immediately focusing on individual ISM controls.
 Although individual controls do require assessing down the track, identifying evidence that can be collated by broader strokes provides clarity on who within your organisation is able to assist in evidence collection and interview discussions with the IRAP assessor.
 Similarly, this will also help quickly identify entire areas of the ISM that can immediately be determined not applicable to the system, though justification is still required when determining why this is the case with the IRAP assessor.

 The End Goal is not Perfection, but Understanding Risk